Mintnoii/Bebop/README.md

 npm i @crxjs/vite-plugin -D
 ```
 ## Update the Vite Config
-Setup the `vite.config.js` file as the following:
+Setup the `vite.config.ts` file as the following:
 ```js
 import { defineConfig } from 'vite'
 import vue from '@vitejs/plugin-vue'